FACTION BRIEF

 Same Methods, Different Dreams

 Both pursue illegal consciousness modification.
 The Heretics want ORACLE contact through fragment integration ceremonies.
 The Somnambulists want REM restoration.
-Different destinations, overlapping risk profiles.
+Different destinations, overlapping risk profiles, the specific solidarity of people who have decided the danger is worth it.

 The Abolitionist Front